MSF-OCB/org-nixos-config-public/README.md

 - With few local staff on hand to support
 - Who may be a long way away (hardware that is difficult to get to)
 - Distributed along a 'remote-managed appliance' model
-- Operating in complicated, delicate or sensitive political enviroments.
+- Operating in complicated, delicate or sensitive political environments.

 # Documentation & getting started

-To get started, you will need to fork this repo and then adapt the code under `org-config/.` Some examples have been provided.
+To get started, you will need to fork this repo and then adapt the code under `org-config/`.
+Some examples have been provided.
 If you want to administer your servers remotely, you will need to configure and install an SSH relay.

 [More documentation is available on the wiki](https://github.com/MSF-OCB/org-nixos-config-public/wiki).